-As disclosed in Note 21, the Group has completed the relocation and FNES's (as defined in Note 21) operation license, official seal and land use certificate are held in custody by the Notary Office.
+As disclosed in Note 21, the Group has completed the relocation and FNES's (as defined in Note 7) operation license, official seal and land use certificate are held in custody by the Notary Office.
 Since the transaction was completed, the Group recognised the cash consideration received as income and the properties to be received as other assets at 31 December 2021.
-Since the Group is unable to measure reliably the fair value of either the properties to be received or the properties given up, the properties to be received are measured at the carrying amount of the properties given up and recognised as other assets of approximately HK\$41,347,000 (2021: approximately HK\$45,177,000) at 31 December 2022.
+Since the Group is unable to measure reliably the fair value of either the properties to be received or the properties given up, the properties to be received are measured at the carrying amount of the properties up and recognised as other assets of approximately HK\$40,760,000 (2022: HK\$41,347,000) at 31 December 2023.